natecook/jennajuby/site/content/post/positano-italy.md

 * Take one of the many boat tours available in Positano, Blue Star is a recommended company!
 * Walk down to the pier for amazing photos and walk along the beach, grabbing a drink at one of the many cafe’s and bars along the water.
 * See the beautiful [“Church of Saint Mary of the Assumption”](https://goo.gl/maps/Jeh1afi35Kafp8qh7), which used to be part of a monastery.

+Tips & Tricks

+* Book your accommodations in Positano.
+There are lots of places to stay in the Amalfi Coast area...Sorrento, Capri, Amalfi, Naples, Ravello, the list goes on.
+You'll find different reasons people say you should stay in each place, but if you can afford it, stay in Positano.
+You'll want to spend the bulk of your time here anyway, it's the most quintessential place you are picturing when you think about the Amalfi Coast, and you can take ferries or buses to all the other towns.
+Trust me, this will make your time here so much less hectic if you just stay in Positano.
+* The village of Positano is VERY hilly (obviously), but plan on walking up and down stairs constantly and everything taking a lot longer to get to than you anticipate.
+My advise it to take it slow, stop a lot to window shop or grab a drink.
+* Visit in May or September when

+I will say that if we get to go again, I will book our stay in the town of Positano itself instead of Sorrento.
+Positano is definitely the place you picture yourself in when you envision a trip to the Amalfi Coast and it’s not super convenient to get to and from other places, so being able to spend the bulk of your time there would make the most sense to me!
+Plus, it’s gorgeous, but I’m sure you already know that.